tetrapod00/godot-docs/getting_started/step_by_step/nodes_and_scenes.rst

 and "User Interface" adds a :ref:`Control <class_Control>` node.
 These presets are here for convenience; they are not mandatory.
 "Other Node" lets you select any node to be the root node.
-In an empty scene, "Other Node" is equivalent to pressing the "Add Child Node" button at the top-left of the Scene dock, which usually adds a new node as a child of the currently selected node.
+In an empty scene, "Other Node" is equivalent to pressing the :btn:`Add Child Node` button at the top-left of the Scene dock, which usually adds a new node as a child of the currently selected node.